JonneOkkonen/StrandedOnMars/strandedstory.md

 T: - Ahhh.
 Fresh air.
 That was a close one but it seems like this base is giving me free supply of air when I need it.

 // When the player approaches the plants.
 T: - I am hungry and I seem to have gotten some wounds.
-By the manual description next to these plants, it read these plants have some nourishment and healing properties.
-I should eat them.
+I should check if there's something to eat.

 // When the player enters the vending machine, the vending machine goes:
 T: - Welcome!
 Welcome!
 Welcome to the MinersMerch Corporation!
 Here you can browse all the products your hearts desperately desire.
 No refunds!

 // When the player finds the vending machine.
-T: - There is not much in stock but it appears it sells ammo and there are two flares.
+T: - There is not much in stock but it appears it sells ammo and beacons.
-I can probably use those flares to get out from this planet but they are expensive and I can not afford them yet.
+I can probably use that beacon to get out of this planet but they are expensive and I can not afford them yet.
-However it seems like those monsters drop currency for this machine.
+However it seems like I get points from those monsters.
 I wonder what happened to the miners?

+// When player goes to kill monsters for points
+T: - I should go and start looking for those monsters and get the rest of the points for that beacon and get out of this planet.

-// When the player obtains the flare.
+// When the player obtains the beacon.
-T: - I should go and find somewhere to shoot this flare.
+T: - I should go and find a spot from high ground to set this beacon.
 It will take a while for the rescue team to come so I will have to survive before then.

-// If the player survived but did not shoot the flare high enough.
-T: - Where are they!
-Why did no-one come?
-It seems like I shot the flare too low and it did not reach high enough into the atmosphere and nobody saw my flare.
-I have to go and boy another one and shoot it from higher up in the mountains.

-// If the player shot both of the flares and did not shoot them high enough.
-T: - Oh no, the base is no longer accessible and I am all out of flares.
-I am going to die here!
-But if I am going down, I am going down fighting!
-// Player proceeds to play final stand where they run out of HP or Oxygen and then they die.

 // If the player successfully survived and shot the flare high enough in terrain.
 T: - I did it!
 I survived!
-Here comes the rescure party!
+Here comes the rescue party!
 // Play victory screen.